This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 When I talk about using your iPad for more than art, I’m not talking about streaming Netflix or scrolling the internet every once in a while.
 What I’m talking about is using your iPad for your work meetings, school assignments, storage, games, or more.

-Even with a high volume of artwork, you can use a 32gb iPad for basic things without stressing your storage capacity.
+Even with a high volume of artwork, you can usually use a 62gb iPad for basic things without stressing your storage capacity.
 But, if you need your iPad to support a high volume of artwork, while also fulfilling a lot of other needs as well, you might want to look at higher capacity options.

-You don’t want to be in a situation where you run out of storage and suddenly have to decide whether you toss out a few Procreate designs or a few weeks of your meeting notes.
+You don’t want to be in a situation where you run out of storage and suddenly have to decide whether you have to toss out a few Procreate designs or a few weeks of your meeting notes.

 The moral of the story

 Think about your needs as an artist and an iPad user.
 How much art do you create?
 How often will you use your iPad outside of art, and in what ways?
-Even though I will be fine with a 32gb iPad, my needs aren’t the same as everyone else’s.

 Even though higher capacity iPads are more expensive, you don’t want to end up with a device that doesn’t work for you.
 Carefully consider your art and overall iPad needs and go with your gut.
-The gut never lies.